 A supplement is one or more pages (subject to 3.3.1) formed by one or more printed sheets that are not bound into a publication.
 A supplement may be devoted to a single topic and may contain material different from that in the host publication.
 A supplement may not be mailed at Periodicals prices by itself.
-The external dimensions of a supplement (its length and height) may not exceed those of the host publication except when the host publication and the supplement are contained in an envelope, polybag, or other complete wrapper except as provided below.
-Supplements are also subject to these conditions as applicable:
+The length and height of a supplement may not exceed those of the host publication except when the host publication and the supplement are contained in an envelope, polybag, or other complete wrapper or under 3.3.5d.
+Supplements are subject to these conditions as applicable:

-a.
-A loose supplement to a bound Periodicals publication must bear on the front/cover page the endorsement "Supplement to" followed by one of the following: the title of the publication, the name of the publisher, or "Periodicals Publication."
-A bound publication with one or more supplements must be enclosed in a wrapper.
-However, a wrapper is not required when a loose supplement is included within the same mailing as the host publication, bears a proper delivery address, contains at least 25% nonadvertising material, and includes on the front/cover page the endorsement "Periodicals Supplement to" followed by the exact title and issue date of the host publication.
-The external dimensions of such unwrapped supplements may exceed those of the host publication provided they are of the same processing category as the host publication.
-If a supplement to a bound publication is formed of more than one sheet, all sheets making up the supplement must be bound together.
+- a.
+If a supplement to a bound publication is formed of more than one sheet, all sheets making up the supplement must be bound together. - b.
+A bound publication mailed with one or more supplements must be enclosed in a wrapper. - c.
+A supplement to an unbound publication that is not prepared in a wrapper, polybag, or envelope must be combined with and inserted within the publication under 3.5.4. - d.
+A wrapper is not required when a loose addressed supplement is included within the same mailing as the host publication, bears a proper delivery address, contains at least 25% nonadvertising material, and includes on the front/cover page the endorsement "Periodicals Supplement to" followed by the exact title and issue date of the host publication.
+The external dimensions of such supplements may exceed those of the host publication provided they are of the same processing category as the host publication.